Meister Eckhart (1260-c1328)—Nondual Christian Mystic Sage

 Durchbruch / durchbrechen (MHG)—breakthrough, breaking through, the soul’s return to its primal source in/as God

 Geburt (MHG)—birth, especially birth of the Divine Son in the soul

-Gotheit (MHG)—Godhead, the Divine Reality “prior” to the Trinity of three persons (Father, Son, Holy Spirit)
+Gottheit (MHG)—Godhead, the Supra-personal Divine Reality “prior” to the Trinity of three persons (Father, Son, Holy Spirit)

 Grunt (MHG)—Ground or core, the inmost depth of God and of the soul (where it is identical with God)

 Lûterkeit, lûter, ledic, blôz (MHG)—Purity, pure, empty, bare, naked; signifying the primal purity of the Divine Nature and also the purity and emptiness or transparency the soul must have to be one with God